andykuszyk/andykuszyk.github.io/2022-10-19-what-i-learned-from-a-new-project.md

 # What I learned from starting a new project
 In February 2021 I moved from an individual contributor role at Form3, to being lead engineer on a new project.
 For the first six months, I was lead engineer of a team of one (myself!), and spent a long time researching the new project, and iterating on technical designs.
 I also spent a lot of time thinking about how we would eventually build a team around the project, and organise its various activities.

 More than a year and a half later, and that team now exists.
+In fact, it has grown into a new department at Form3.
 It consists of three independent engineering teams, consisting of more than twenty engineers.
-I am now in the role of Head of Engineering for this larger team, and I find myself now reflecting on how things have gone.
+I am now in the role of Head of Engineering for this new department, and I find myself now reflecting on how things have gone.

-Many of the ideas I had in the early days have born fruit, and some have not.
+Many of the ideas I had in the early days have borne fruit, and some have not.
 In this blog post, I would like to share the ideas and practices that have proven effective in planning, growing, and operating a large team of engineers across a complex project.
 I have organised my learnings around three key themes:
 1. Encouraging a self-organising culture.
 2. De-centralising decision making.
 3. Democratising the technical design process.